dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 ### 1. Measure your bundles

-The NPM package `source-map-explorer` will generate source map files in a build.
+The NPM package [`source-map-explorer`](https://www.npmjs.com/package/source-map-explorer) will generate source map files in a build.
 You can then inspect your bundle.
 Looking at source maps gives you an understanding of what is filling up the bundle.

-### 2. Use Ahead of Time compilation
+### 2. Use Ahead of Time (AOT) compilation

 Applications shipped to production need to use AOT.
 The compiler itself is more than twice the size of the rest of Angular.
-With AOT, ngFactory files are shipped instead of the compiler.
+With AOT, `ngFactory` files are shipped _instead_ of the compiler.

 ### 3. Stay up to date